valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 COND:PRLZ
 "I cannot.
 I am paralyzed from the waist down."
 ```

+`DIET:` can be used to make unusual things like herbivorous snakes.
+It's a powerful category, because AID has a lot of training data on snakes being carnivores.

 `LOOT:` works wonderfully for monster hunting or fighting scenarios, very often giving the listed item(s) after the creature in question dies.
 This could be combined with the probability bots that the devs of AID are working on.